Pong420/videojs-plus/guide/SettingMenu.md

 #### Note

-- above example script should load before initialize player, otherwise you should assgin `menu` your self.
+- above example script should load before initializing player, otherwise you should assign `menu` your self.
 For example

 ```js
 const { component: SettingMenu } = player.findChild('SettingMenu')[0];